 The desktop application contains additional parameters to set up repository connection:

 IMPORTANT.
-Caching of system metadata tables is allowed only in the production version.
+System metadata table caching is allowed only in the production version.
 When caching is used, data in system metadata tables must not be changed.

 Features of Lazy Loading of Repository Object Descriptors

-If the user has limited access permissions on Foresight Analytics Platform, and the Only for Me checkbox is selected, new repository settings are not saved.
+If the user has limited access permissions on Foresight Analytics Platform, and the Only for Me radio button is selected, new repository settings are not saved.
 If the Anyone Who Uses This Computer checkbox is selected, the user will be denied access.

 Clicking the Advanced button opens the Additional Parameters dialog box.
 Parameters depend on the selected driver type used for connection: